 1048 to the present day

-The birth of the Order of St. John dates back to around 1048.
-Merchants from the ancient Marine Republic of Amalfi obtained from the Caliph of Egypt the authorisation to build a church, convent and hospital in Jerusalem, to care for pilgrims of any religious faith or race.
+The founding of the religious community of the Hospitallers of St. John in the Holy Land dates back to 1048.
+Some merchants from the maritime republic of Amalfi obtained an authorization from the Caliph of Egypt to build in Jerusalem a church, convent and hospital named after St. John Baptist to assist pilgrims.

-The constitution of the Kingdom of Jerusalem obliged the Order to take on the military defence of the sick and the pilgrims, as well as guarding its medical centres and main roads.
-The Order thus added the task of defending the faith to that of its hospitaller mission.
-As time went on, the Order adopted the white eight-pointed cross that is still its symbol today.
+The Constitution of the Kingdom of Jerusalem obliged the Order to assume the military defence of the sick and pilgrims and to protect its medical centres and main roads.
+Defence of the faith was then added to the hospitaller mission and the Order adopted the eight-pointed cross, still today its symbol.